Extreme Sports Channel: History

+Adventure Tourism - hotels, resorts and experiences: As architects of adventure, specialising in adventure sports tourism and with the vision to inspire to explore to experience and backed by one of the world leading hospitality investors, Extreme is developing a collection of adventure focused hotels, resorts and experiences that bring brand, community, social media story telling and content together.
+Working with developers, tourism boards and governments to launch a unique future-ready adventure projects that drive health by stealth, job creation and inbound tourism.

-Across everything Extreme does it works to sustainably drive sport participation, an active and healthy lifestyle, job creation, infrastructure investment and tourism.
-Whilst aligning with five key United Nations Sustainable Development Goals and government agendas there is a commitment to be sustainable, and have launched the Extreme Hangout an impact platform, are signed up to Planet Mark to measure impact, 1% For The Planet to give back and the UN’s Sports for Climate Action to drive awareness.
+Extreme operates around three guiding pillars, people, planet, and place and works to sustainably drive sport participation, an active and healthy lifestyle, job creation, infrastructure investment and tourism.
+Whilst aligning with five key United Nations Sustainable Development Goals and government agendas there is a commitment to be sustainable, and have launched the Extreme Hangout an events impact platform, are signed up to Planet Mark to measure impact, 1% For The Planet to give back and the UN’s Sports for Climate Action to drive awareness.

 The channel launched in Poland in January 2006, followed by France in that same year.

 The UK version of the channel was free-to-air from launch until the summer of 2006, when a deal with BSkyB meant that it became encrypted.

 On 28 September 2011 the channel began broadcasting in widescreen (16:9) format.

 On 1 February 2012 the high-definition version of the channel began broadcasting in Italy.

 AMC Networks acquired Chellomedia on 2 February 2014.
 Chellomedia was rebranded by AMC Networks International on 8 July 2014.

 On 31 December 2015, the channel was removed from the Sky EPG.

-As of 27 October 2021 Extreme is available on Channelbox on Freeview channel 271 in the UK.
+As of 27 October 2021 Extreme became available on Channelbox via Freeview channel 271 in the UK.
 Channelbox is a free IPTV service available to any Freeview compatible device that can connect to both an aerial and internet.